 - ISO at base level (100 or 200)

 The tripod eliminates camera shake, so you can use any shutter speed.
 This lets you keep ISO low and choose aperture for image quality rather than light gathering.
+Night photography on a tripod opens up techniques like light trails, star points, and long exposures that are impossible handheld.

 Why Auto Modes Fail in Low Light